 - Ladle the soup into freezer-safe containers, leaving about an inch of headspace at the top.

 - Seal with an airtight lid and label with the name and date.

+To reheat: Thaw the butternut and apple squash soup in the refrigerator overnight.
 When ready to eat it, simply reheat the soup on the stove over low heat until it’s warm.
 You may need to add a little bit of water or chicken stock to thin it out since it will thicken as it sits in the fridge.

 Craving MORE?
 For more tasty recipe inspiration, be sure to follow me on Instagram, Pinterest, and Facebook.
 You can also get all of my newest content delivered straight to your inbox by signing up for my email newsletter.

-More vegetable soup recipes!
+More creamy vegetable soup recipes!

-If you love this creamy squash soup, try one of these veggie soup recipes next!
+If you love this creamy squash soup, try one of these veggie soup recipes next:

 - Sweet Potato Soup (A must for sweet potato lovers!)

 - Healthy Cauliflower Soup (One of my favorites!)